-This blog aims to help you in the preparation of the UPSC exams, ranging from the syllabus to reading list and other tips.
-Here we are giving you detailed syllabus of Anthropology which is one optional subject for UPSC Mains.
+Only knowing UPSC Anthropology Syllabus will not be sufficient to take decision for selecting this optional for UPSC Mains.
+This blog aims to help you in the preparation of the UPSC exams, ranging from the CSE syllabus to reading materials and Toppers tips.

 Click this link for upsc interview preparation.